-Saint of the Day – 19 April – St Expeditus (Died 303) Martyr – Roman Centurion, Martyr – Patronages – emergencies, expeditious solution, against procrastination, merchants, navigators.
+Saint of the Day – 19 April – St Expeditus (Died 303) Roman Centurion, Martyr – Patronages – emergencies, expeditious solution, against procrastination, merchants, navigators.

 Expeditus perished in a most cruel manner, first scourged in view of his legion and then when given the opportunity to repent, he refused without hesitation and was beheaded.

-St Expeditus is little known and given the fact, that very little is known about his life, it is absolutely astounding that an ever-growing number of people thank him for his help every day.
+St Expeditus is little known and given the fact, that very little is known about his life, it is absolutely astounding that an ever-growing number of people thank him for his help everyday.
 They thank him because he has helped them.
-He seems to help everyone who asks for it, regardless of the fact that he is not really known – something like St Veronica.

-Tradition has it that one day, while thinking about embracing the Lord the devil appeared to him in the form of a black crow, with the intention of delaying his conversion as long as possible.
-The bird squawked saying “cras, cras” but the devil failed, because Expeditus realising it, roared angrily and stomped on the bird while yelling “Hodie, hodie” ” Today, today!”
+One day, while thinking about embracing the Lord, the devil appeared to him in the form of a black crow, with the intention of delaying his conversion, as long as possible.
+The bird squawked saying “cras, cras” (tomorrow, tomorrow) but the devil failed, because Expeditus realising it, roared angrily and trampled on the bird while yelling “Hodie, hodie” – Today, today!
 I will not leave anything for tomorrow, starting now I will be Christian.
-I will become a Christian today, because tomorrow I could be dead and may forfeit my chance at salvation.
+I will become a Christian today because tomorrow I could be dead and may forfeit my chance of salvation”.
 He immediately found a group of Christians who welcomed him into their community and baptised him into the faith.

 Prayer to St Expeditus in Urgent Need